tjdraper/BuilderApp/README.md

 ## Feedback

-Obviously, this is a work in progress, but I welcome feedback.
+This is a work in progressa and I welcome feedback.
 I’ve been primarily a front-end developer until recently and I certainly have not "mastered" PHP.
 So feel free to give me feed back, or contribute.

 ## License